bharatmahaur/ComparativeStudy/README.md

 ## Trained Weights

-Avaliable at:
+Avaliable soon:
-R-FCN
+1. R-FCN
-Mask R-CNN
+2. Mask R-CNN
-SSD
+3. SSD
-RetinaNet
+4. RetinaNet
-Yolov4
+5. Yolov4

 ## Citation
 If you use this code, please cite our paper: